infinum/android-handbook/Testing.md

 ### Example

-The following method tests if the ticket barcode conforms to the specified format.
+The following method tests whether the ticket barcode conforms to the specified format.

 ```java
 /**